EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Anglo-American pro-innovation convergence as validation of the post-Brexit choice
+Anglo-American convergence on pro-innovation regulation as vindication of post-Brexit choice

 Dominant angle identified — does not reflect unanimity of this country’s media

-The British press observes America's AI legislative framework with a strategic interest tinged with the post-Brexit ambiguity that now characterizes 'Global Britain's' entire technological positioning.
-The Financial Times frames Washington's announcement as validation of the British 'pro-innovation' approach — the UK having chosen, like the US, not to legislate specifically on AI but to rely on existing regulators.
-The Guardian sounds the alarm about this race to the regulatory bottom, emphasizing that the private member's bill reintroduced in the House of Lords in March 2025 has still not been passed.
-The Telegraph celebrates the break from 'Brussels bureaucratism' of the AI Act as proof of Brexit's wisdom.
+The British press observes the American legislative framework on AI with strategic interest tinged by the post-Brexit ambiguity that now characterises the entire "Global Britain" position on technology.
+The Financial Times, with its global economic perspective, frames Washington's announcement as validation of the British "pro-innovation" approach — the UK having chosen, like the United States, not to legislate specifically on AI but to rely on existing regulators.
+The Guardian, by contrast, warns of a regulatory race to the bottom and highlights that the private member's bill reintroduced to the House of Lords in March 2025 has still not succeeded.
+The Telegraph celebrates the break with the "Brussels bureaucratism" of the AI Act as proof of Brexit's wisdom.

-What British media omits is the extent of technological dependency on American companies.
-DeepMind — the national AI pride — belongs to Alphabet, and the data centers proliferating on British soil are massively financed by Big Tech.
-Coverage prefers to celebrate the future AI Safety Institute as proof of British leadership in AI safety, an insular exceptionalism narrative that considerably overestimates London's real weight in global technology governance negotiations.
+What British press coverage omits is the scale of the UK's technological dependence on American companies.
+DeepMind — the national AI flagship — is owned by Alphabet, and the data centres proliferating on British soil are heavily financed by the GAFAMs.
+Coverage prefers to celebrate the forthcoming AI Safety Institute as evidence of British leadership in AI safety, an island-nation exceptionalism narrative that significantly overstates London's actual weight in global technology governance negotiations.

 Discover how another country covers this same story.